 This page describes the Comprehensive Data Management System (CDMS) tool for use with Hazus.
 The page details the four CDMS modules: aggregate, site-specific, backward compatibility and import modules.
-It is intended to inform Hazus users of the capabilities, requirements for use and limitations of CDMS.
+It is intended to inform Hazus users of the capabilities, requirements for use, and limitations of the CDMS.

 Currently, Hazus users are required to undertake a large amount of manual effort to incorporate new data into the statewide datasets according to their pre-defined formats.
-To reduce this effort, CDMS will streamline and automate raw data processing, the conversion of external data sources into Hazus-compliant data and the transfer of data into and out of the statewide datasets.
+To reduce this effort, the CDMS will streamline and automate raw data processing, the conversion of external data sources into Hazus-compliant data and the transfer of data into and out of the statewide datasets.
 Processing site-specific level and aggregate information at the census block and tract levels will be supported.
-All new data brought into the system will be validated.

-Once data are imported into the statewide datasets, CDMS will allow users to query, sort, export and print information.
+Once data are imported into the statewide datasets, the CDMS will allow users to query, sort, export, and print information.
 A backwards compatibility utility will be in place for upgrading previous versions of Hazus databases.
-CDMS is automatically downloaded when users download the Hazus software on the FEMA Flood Map Service Center (MSC).
+The CDMS is automatically downloaded when users download the Hazus software on the FEMA Flood Map Service Center (MSC).

-CDMS is comprised of four modules: the aggregate, site-specific, backward compatibility, and import modules.
+The CDMS is comprised of four modules: the aggregate, site-specific, backward compatibility, and import modules.
 The aggregate, site-specific, and backward compatibility modules work together.
 Raw data can be used to generate aggregated data and, if the raw data has location information, then site specific data can also be generated at the same time.
 Similarly, aggregated data can be generated when generating site-specific data.
 The backward compatibility component will apply the data conversion and use the aggregate data and site-specific data components to generate the data in Hazus format.
-The updated data in a study region can also be applied to the state data geo-databases.
+The updated data in a study region can also be applied to the state data Structured Query Language (SQL) tables.

 The aggregate module allows the user to:

-Update the aggregated data (square footage, building count, building and content exposure and demographics) and Occupancy to Building Type Mapping Schemes to state data geo-databases.
+Update the aggregated data (square footage, building count, building and content exposure and demographics) and Occupancy to Building Type Mapping Schemes to state SQL tables.

 The site-specific module has the following capabilities:

-Allows the user to update for earthquake, hurricane and flood parameters for essential facilities
+- Allows the user to update earthquake, tsunami, and flood parameters for essential facilities or add these facilities

 Site-Specific Features and Census Tracts

-For site-specific features, CDMS requires that users provide a latitude/longitude coordinate in one of the following systems: Geographic Projection, Decimal Degree Coordinate System or North American Datum 1983 (NAD83).
-A Census Tract ID is not required but recommended.
-Site-specific features can consist of the following: user-defined, high potential loss, essential, transportation and utility facilities.
+For site-specific features, the CDMS requires that users provide a latitude/longitude coordinate in one of the following systems: Geographic Projection, Decimal Degree Coordinate System or North American Datum 1983 (NAD83).
+A Census Tract ID is required for some site-specific features.
+Site-specific features can consist of the following: user-defined, AEBM, high potential loss, essential, transportation and utility facilities.

 System Requirements for CDMS